Architecture of London: Postmodern and High Tech

 The late 1970s is considered to be a stylistic turning point in the history of architecture.
-Formed in reaction against the austere modernism which had dominated architectural design since the end of world war II, the postmodern school - which first expressed itself in the controversial book Learning from Las Vegas (1973) by Robert Venturi - was a movement that rejected minimalism by embracing irony, playfulness, pop culture and quoting historical styles in their buildings.
-The result was an eccentric new style that couldn't be in starker contrast to the rigid post war consensus of the international style.
+Formed in reaction against the austere modernism which had dominated architectural design since the end of world war II, the postmodern school — which first expressed itself in the controversial book Learning from Las Vegas (1973) by Robert Venturi — was a movement that rejected minimalism by embracing irony, playfulness, pop culture and quoting historical styles in their buildings.
+The result was an eccentric new style that could not be in starker contrast to the rigid post war consensus of the international style.
 London has some postmodern architecture, mostly from the 1990s.
 Robert Venturi's Salisbury Wing of the National Gallery (1991) is a postmodern historical pastiche, built of Portland stone and ironically imitating the neoclassical style to blend in with the older building.
 Two of the postmodern movement's most influential architects, Terry Farrell and James Stirling, were British and many of their works are in London.
 Farrell's SIS Building or MI6 Building (1996) in Vauxhall is a distinctive pyramidal design influenced by Maya and Aztec architecture.
 James Stirling's No.1 Poultry (1997) has been commended as a masterpiece of the postmodernist style; it was grade II* listed in 2016.
 Its design incorporates a pink terracotta façade with equestrian sculptures and a clock tower resembling a submarine's conning tower.
 It replaced a neo-gothic building of the 19th century.

 A splinter of the postmodern movement that became prominent in the 1990s is the high-tech style and the similar neo-futurist style.
 These two styles embrace much of the eccentricity of postmodern style with unusual forms, whilst taking cues from the modernist movement with functionality and utopianism.
 In terms of construction there is an emphasis on the usage of glass, steel and high-tech production processes, as well as exposing the structural and utilitarian elements of the building as a means of decoration.
 A revolutionary example is the Lloyd's building (1986) by Richard Rogers, an 'inside-out' design in which all the building's utilities – its lifts, ducts and vents – are on the outside, acting as a façade.
 The building is Grade I listed.
 The high-tech became associated with Norman Foster.
-Significant high-tech works by Foster include The Great Court of the British Museum; a distinctive glass dome structure built over the central courtyard of the original 19th century building, City Hall (2002) on the South Bank with its distinctive ovular shape and the iconic skyscraper 30 St Mary Axe (2003), dubbed 'The Gherkin', and winning the Stirling Prize and a 2006 poll as the most admired building by the world's leading architects.
+Significant high-tech works by Foster include The Great Court of the British Museum; a distinctive glass dome structure built over the central courtyard of the original 19th-century building, City Hall (2002) on the South Bank with its distinctive ovular shape and the iconic skyscraper 30 St Mary Axe (2003), dubbed 'The Gherkin', and winning the Stirling Prize and a 2006 poll as the most admired building by the world's leading architects.
 Many buildings followed suit, such as The Shard (2012), 122 Leadenhall Street (2014) 20 Fenchurch Street (2015) and 1 Blackfriars (2018).